reactjs/react.dev/src/content/reference/react-dom/components/textarea.md

 ### I'm getting an error: "A Component is changing an uncontrolled input to be controlled" {/*im-getting-an-error-a-component-is-changing-an-uncontrolled-input-to-be-controlled*/}

-If you provide a `value` to the component, it must remain a string throughout its lifetime.
+If you provide a `value` to the Component, it must remain a string throughout its lifetime.

 You cannot pass `value={undefined}` first and later pass `value="some string"` because React won't know whether you want the Component to be uncontrolled or controlled.
 A controlled Component should always receive a string `value`, not `null` or `undefined`.